Lab 5 - Realtime database

 At this point you should be able to add

-and they should appear within the firebase console browser:- Click: Firebase > Projects> MauiFitness > More Products > Realtime Database
+Mealand they should appear within the firebase console browser:- Click: Firebase > Projects> MauiFitness > More Products > Realtime Database

-class.
+β¨ Test question: The data repo currently depends on the AuthService class.
 What would be a better design to increase the testability of this class?
 What concept have we seen in the past that could help with this?

 - Repeat the process for the

-class. - Test the Add, Delete and update operations to make sure your Realtime database is working properly.
+Workoutclass. - Test the Add, Delete and update operations to make sure your Realtime database is working properly.

 β¨ Test your understanding: What happens if you modify an item from the firebase console page?